criticalmanufacturing/cli/src/scaffolding/external.md

 # for each nuget file:
 nuget push <file.nupkg> -source http://local.example/repository/nuget-hosted/
 ```

+**NOTE:** Don't forget to authenticate first if you are not using an API Key.

 ### Commiting the code
 If you did not run `init` and `new` inside a cloned git repository folder, you can add it as a remote in place.
 For the second approach, open a PS session where you ran the `init` and run: